Junes Barny

-Junes Barny (يونس بارني DIN, /ar/; born 4 November 1989) is a Swedish footballer who plays as a midfielder for Jönköpings Södra.
+Junes Barny (يونس بارني DIN, /ar/; born 4 November 1989) is a Swedish footballer who plays as a midfielder for Högaborgs BK.
 He is of Moroccan descent.

 Career

 On 13 July 2018, Barny signed a short-term deal with Hammarby IF in Allsvenskan.
 He scored his first goal for the club on 27 August, in a 3–2 away win against Dalkurd FF.

 On 31 January 2019, Barny signed a two-year contract with IFK Göteborg, with an option for a further year.
 In June 2019, Barny he left the club.
 In August 2020, Barny moved to Varbergs BoIS, where he signed a six-month contract.
 In January 2021, Barny signed with Cypriot First Division club Enosis Neon Paralimni.
 On 10 August 2021, Barny signed with Jönköpings Södra on a free transfer, penning a contract until December 2023.

 Personal life

 Barny is a dual national; he holds a Swedish EU passport as well as a Moroccan passport.